 And why should anyone take a movement seriously, when you using the social media of the very people that you are battling and claiming they are oppressing you.
 It's odd and rather disheartening once you think of how disorganized black people have become over the years.
 Black Twitter is testimony that black people will always be dependent on white people for technology, entertainment, and mass media.

 The Washington Post describes Black Twitter as "a virtual community ready to hashtag out a response to cultural issues."
 Atlanta Black Star even makes more of a mockery of the fad.
 They say that "Black Twitter is a force.
 It’s also not particularly well understood by those who aren’t a part of it.
 The term is used to describe a large network of Black Twitter users and their loosely coordinated interactions."
 How are these ideas of how black people behave not insulting?

 Black Twitter is also the subject of academic inquiry.
 Researchers at the University of Southern California are currently engaged in one study to answer the question, “What is Black Twitter?”
 Late last year, Meredith Clark, a professor at the Mayborn School of Journalism at the University of North Texas, completed research with the goal of establishing a theoretical framework for exploring Black Twitter.

-White scholars are so fascinated with how compelled black people seem to be to depend on white social network media to service issues and matters that effect black people, they are studying the phenomenon.
+White scholars are so fascinated with how compelled black people seem to be to depend on white social network media to service issues and matters that affect black people, they are studying the phenomenon.
 Even white people don't understand what Black Twitter is.
 And I'm with them!

 I can only say one thing about Black Twitter.
-Black people depend too highly on a white owned network.
+Black people depend too highly on a white-owned network.
 Have we not learned anything about depending on white people?
 Who knows, perhaps we still have to learn.
 Besides, our favorite celebs use the site themselves.
 And we love making irrelevant people relevant.